LordVGames/ConfigurableProgMsgs/README.md

 	- Either on the first visit or on every visit
 	- AFAIK currently no mod lets you go to void fields multiple times in a run but whenever that happens it should work

+All of these are configurable in-game using [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/).
+When you change the contents of a message using it, the message(s) will be shown in the game chat for easy editing.

-All chat messages also support the normal unity rich text formatting.
+All messages also support the Unity rich text formatting.
 You can find all the available formatting options [here](https://docs.unity3d.com/Packages/com.unity.textmeshpro@4.0/manual/RichTextSupportedTags.html).

 I've tested this a bunch by myself to make sure things work, but there may still be problems.
 If there are any, or if you got a suggestion for the mod, then create an issue on the [github repo]() or ping me in the RoR2 modding discord.